 The Wild ARC facility is normally restricted to staff and volunteers as they work to save these wild lives, but there’s one weekend each year when community members are invited behind the scenes to get a glimpse of wildlife rehabilitation in action.

-“We admit wild patients ranging from delicate baby hummingbirds to feisty injured river otters to ocean-faring seabirds – each species requires specialized housing, care, and nutrition, and we’re able to provide that in one multi-faceted facility.”
+There are a wide range of wild patients that are brought in for care at Wild ARC.
+Anything ranging from delicate baby hummingbirds to injured river otters, to orphaned deer fawns.
+Each species requires specialized housing, care, and nutrition, and we are able to provide that in one multi-faceted facility.

 During its annual Open House weekend, Wild ARC’s specialized team of staff and volunteers welcome the public to explore the facility and discover how they help the community’s wild neighbours.
 Operating 365 days a year, Wild ARC has cared for more than 40,000 wild patients since opening in 1997.